 Attention: ELA for the 2021-22 academic year has expired.
 You must submit a new ELA request for the 2022-23 academic year: click here to complete an ELA request form.

 The Health Sciences Library is pleased to offer extended library access (ELA) as a service to our visitors.
-ELA refers to pre-approved access to the library outside of normal library operating hours, and requires an application for pre-authorized card swipe setup.
-This service will be available as soon as Monday, August 30th.
+ELA refers to pre-approved access to the library outside of normal library operating hours and requires an application for pre-authorized card swipe setup.

 Special note for library visitors who currently have access to the 3rd floor Medical Student Zone: please do not apply for extended library access.
-All previously communicated Medical Student Zone access protocols remain in place and unchanged.
+Please follow Medical Student Zone access protocols.

 Individuals in the health sciences colleges (Colleges of Dentistry, Medicine, Nursing, Optometry, Pharmacy, Public Health, Veterinary Medicine and School of Health and Rehabilitation Sciences) and others who need access to the library outside of normal library operating hours can request ELA.